-The Indexes require a minimum 20% increase in the aggregate weight of companies setting targets compared to the weight of such companies in the Eligible Universe (as defined in Section 2.2).
-Companies setting targets are defined as companies having one or more active carbon emissions reduction target(s) approved by the Science Based Targets initiative (SBTi), or companies meeting all the following requirements:
+The Indexes requires a minimum 20% increase in the aggregate weight of companies setting emissions reduction targets relative to the aggregate Parent Index weight of such companies that meet the eligibility criteria.
+Companies setting targets are defined as:

-- Companies publishing emissions reduction targets - Companies publishing their annual emissions and - Companies reducing their GHG intensity by 7% over each of the last 3 years
+- Companies publishing emissions reduction targets or having one or more active carbon emissions reduction target(s) approved by the Science Based Targets initiative (SBTi) - Companies publishing their annual emissions and - Companies reducing their GHG intensity by 7% over each of the last 3 years.